Couva: Demography

 To its credit, the culture of the community is more or less a sample of the national culture.
-Religious practices and rituals are mainly along the lines of the Christian (Roman Catholic, Anglican, Presbyterian, Pentecostal/Evangelist, Seventh-day Adventist, Baptist), Hindu and Muslim faiths.
-The Seventh-day Adventist Church in Trinidad & Tobago had its genesis in the spot formerly occupied by the Heart and Hand Friendly Society Hall, and the Church has had a continuous presence since November 1895.
+Religious practices and rituals are mainly along the lines of the Christian (Roman Catholic, Anglican, Presbyterian, Pentecostal/Evangelist, Seventh-day Adventist, Baptist), Hindu, and Muslim faiths.
+The Seventh-day Adventist Church in Trinidad and Tobago had its genesis in the spot formerly occupied by the Heart and Hand Friendly Society Hall, and the church has had a continuous presence since November 1895.

 Education

-The University of Trinidad and Tobago (UTT) Point Lisas campus is located on Esperanza Road, Brechin Castle, Couva, about 35 kilometres from the University of the West Indies (UWI) campus at Saint Augustine.
+The University of Trinidad and Tobago (UTT) Point Lisas campus is located on Esperanza Road, Brechin Castle, Couva, about 35 km from the University of the West Indies (UWI) campus at Saint Augustine.
 With its genesis in the Trinidad and Tobago Institute of Technology (TTIT), UTT initially focused on programmes in engineering and technology.

-The construction of the first phase of the UTT aviation campus at Camden Base, Couva began in 2014.The entire project comprises three phases and the first phase was completed in 2015.
-Phase one includes construction of classrooms as flight device training facilities, ancillary facilities, outfitting and consultancy services.
+The construction of the first phase of the UTT aviation campus at Camden Base, Couva, began in 2014.
+The entire project comprises three phases, and the first phase was completed in 2015.
+Phase one includes construction of classrooms as flight-device training facilities, ancillary facilities, outfitting, and consultancy services.

-Holy Faith Convent Couva, located on the Couva Main Road in Exchange Lots, was the first secondary school in the Central rural area.
+Holy Faith Convent Couva, located on the Couva Main Road in Exchange Lots, was the first secondary school in the central rural area.
 Established in 1951, it remained small until the introduction of free education in the 1960s.
-However, the warm, loving family atmosphere of the small school was well grounded to adapt, not only to over 700 pupils, but to a multi-denominational student body today.
+However, the warm, loving family atmosphere of the small school was well grounded to adapt, not only to over 700 pupils, but also to a multidenominational student body today.

 The Couva East Secondary School (formerly known as Couva Government Secondary School) was built in 1963 and is directly opposite the Couva Magistrates Courthouse on Church Street.
-The school rose to prominence during the 1970s and 1980s, and since then has earned several national scholarships, and most scholarships gained by a government run secondary school, which is also among the best of the government secondary schools in the country.
-Today the school still remains prestigious within the Couva area.
+The school rose to prominence during the 1970s and 1980s, and since then has earned several national scholarships, and most scholarships gained by a government-run secondary school, which is also among the best of the government secondary schools in the country.
+Today, the school remains prestigious within the Couva area.
 The Couva West Secondary School (the former Couva Junior Secondary School established in 1972) is located on Balisier Street, Couva.

 The Preysal Secondary School is located on Couva Main Road, Preysal, Couva.

 The Exchange Presbyterian Primary School (at the corner of Bryce and La Croix Streets), has been consistently ranked highly in the national SEA examinations.
 The Exchange R.C. primary school is part of the compound of the St. Paul R.C.
 Church, and the Couva Anglican Primary is located further west on the Southern Main Road.
 The most recent of primary schools, the Couva South Government primary school is on Lisas Blvd.
 The Sevilla Private Primary School in the Brechin Castle residential compound is also considered one of the most prestigious schools in the region.
 There are several other primary schools within the wider Couva area (Balmain & McBean Presbyterian, McBean Hindu, Orange Valley Government).